 Garon asked if Romney would support repealing the law that legalized gay marriage in New Hampshire and allowed him and Lemire to marry.
 Romney said he supported the repeal because marriage is between a man and a woman.

-"OK, that means if you were in the White House, you would not support any form of legislation that would change that so a serviceman would be entitled to any benefits like a man and a woman?"
+"Okay, that means if you were in the White House, you would not support any form of legislation that would change that so a serviceman would be entitled to any benefits like a man and a woman?"
 Garon asked.
 "A veteran and a spouse would not be entitled to any burial benefits, or medical benefits, or anything that the serviceman has devoted his time and effort to his country?"

 When a veteran dies, his or her spouse is entitled to certain benefits, including possibly being interred beside their spouse in a military cemetery.